Skip to main content

 Counterterrorism professionals monitor known terrorist locales — physical and virtual.
 In Germany, they watch the Blue Mosque.
 In the United States, they can follow the comings and goings at known militia compounds: Elohim City in Oklahoma, the Bundy Ranch in Nevada, the Aryan Nations Compound in Idaho.[11]
 Online, investigators monitor chat sites and dark web forums where members of organized terrorist groups congregate.

 But a lone wolf typically has no physical location to visit, no organized group to exchange instant messages with, no elders to consult.
-He may independently decide, as one terrorist did, to strap on an automatic rifle and shoot up a Washington, D.C. pizzeria in an attempt to save the non-existent victims of a fictious child sex-tracking ring while simultaneously exposing the political leaders he believed to be running the apocryphal cabal.[13]
+He may independently decide, as one terrorist did, to strap on an automatic rifle and shoot up a Washington, D.C. pizzeria to save the non-existent victims of a fictious child sex-tracking ring while simultaneously exposing the political leaders he believed to be running the organization.[12]

 In addition to merely inspiring would-be lone-wolf terrorists, the internet provides them with information needed to commit their crimes.
-In the past, a terrorist may have wanted to blow up St. Peter’s Basilica, but have no idea how to do so.
+In the past, a terrorist may have wanted to blow up a public space, but have no idea how to do so.
 Today, The Anarchist’s Cookbook is available as a free PDF download.
-You can search the internet for instructions on “how to build a bomb.”
-You can buy precursor chemicals online.
-(In the United States, FBI Operation Tripwire works closely with gun store owners, chemical companies and others to track questionable shipments.)
-You can purchase illegal weapons on the dark web.
+Anyone can search the internet for instructions on “how to build a bomb,” buy precursor chemicals online, and purchase illegal weapons on the dark web.

-Lone-wolf terrorism now “poses a serious emerging threat to the United States.”[16]
+Lone-wolf terrorism now “poses a serious emerging threat to the United States.”[14]
 How serious?
 Consider this.
-In many cases, lone wolves become lone wolves because they are too radical for more established anti-government or terrorist populations.[17]
+In many cases, lone wolves become lone wolves because they are too radical for more established anti-government or terrorist populations.[15]
 Oklahoma City bomber Timothy McVeigh is an example.
-He considered joining the Michigan Militia, a private paramilitary organization opposing what it views as overreach by the United States government.
-McVeigh reportedly found the group insufficiently radical and quit after only a few meetings.[18]
+He considered joining a private paramilitary organization opposing what it viewed as overreach by the United States government.
+McVeigh reportedly found the group insufficiently radical and quit after only a few meetings.[16]

 • Enter chat rooms devoted to fringe or terrorist causes

-• Create Facebook pages dedicated to their beliefs
+• Create social media platform pages dedicated to their beliefs

 • Post videos